thyrlian/AndroidSDK/README.md

   cat /proc/filesystems
   ```

-To prevent this problem from happening, and you don't wanna bother dealing with storage driver.
+To prevent this problem from happening, and you don't wanna bother modifying storage driver.
 The only solution is to mount an external SDK volume from host to container.
 Then you are free to try any of below approaches.

 * Update SDK in the usual way but directly inside container.